Moments & Advertising Strategies

-The Rakuten Advertising portfolio offers touch points across a variety of platforms through which to establish this strategic connection:
+The Rakuten Advertising portfolio offers touchpoints across a variety of platforms through which to establish this strategic connection:

 - As the global home to Asian content Rakuten Viki boasts one of the most engaged audiences worldwide.
-Its viewers become part of the experience through contributing to what their watching.
+Its viewers become part of the experience through contributing to what they’re watching.
 Advertisers can harness this through knowing the content being watched; travel brands will flourish within travel documentaries and lifestyle brands will thrive among the latest Asian dramas and movies.